Maurice Tempelsman: Philanthropic and political activities

 Tempelsman maintained relations with political and business leaders, in particular government leaders in Africa and Russia, and leading figures in the U.S. Democratic Party.
 His extensive political contacts and monetary contributions often provided him with access and prestige in those markets, as was the case during the presidency of Bill Clinton.
 From 1993 to 1997, Tempelsman visited the White House at least ten times, met privately with Hillary Clinton on two occasions, vacationed with the Clintons and the Kennedy family in Martha's Vineyard, and flew to Moscow and back with President Clinton on Air Force One.

 In Southern Africa, Tempelsman played a key role in negotiations between hostile governments and companies engaging in diamond exploration.
-He met with Mobutu Sese Seko, to assist the regime's business dealings withDe Beers.
+He met with Mobutu Sese Seko, to assist the regime's business dealings with De Beers.
 In the 1960s Tempelsman hired as his business agent the CIA station chief in Kinshasa, Larry Devlin, who helped put Mobutu in power and afterward served as his personal adviser.
 From March 3, 1977, Tempelsman briefly held the title of honorary consul general for Zaire, now known as the Democratic Republic of Congo (DRC), at the DRC's consular offices in New York City.
 In addition to the DRC, Tempelsman played a key role in the diamond industries of Angola, Botswana, Namibia, and Sierra Leone.

 Tempelsman served as chairman of the Corporate Council on Africa (CCA) from 1999 to 2002 and again from 2007 to 2008, after which he was named chairman emeritus.
 An example of his work with the CCA involved assisting government leaders with establishing the New Partnership for Africa's Development.
 Tempelsman was a board member of the Southern African Enterprise Development Fund, and past chairman and long-serving board member of the Africa-America Institute.

 Tempelsman was a trustee of the Eurasia Foundation, and a director of the National Democratic Institute for International Affairs, the Center for National Policy, the Business Council for International Understanding, and the U.S.-Russia Business Council.

 He was chairman of the International Advisory Council of the Harvard School of Public Health's AIDS Initiative, and was an honorary trustee and an honorary member of the corporation of the Woods Hole Oceanographic Institution.
 Tempelsman was a member of the Council on Foreign Relations, and was named a visitor to the Department of Classical Art at the Museum of Fine Arts, Boston.
 A director of the Academy of American Poets, Tempelsman also served as a trustee of the New York University Institute of Fine Arts, and on Lenox Hill Hospital's advisory board.
 He has served on several Presidential Commissions including the President's Commission for the Observance of Human Rights, the Citizen's advisory board of Youth Opportunities and the National Highway Safety Advisory Committee, and was appointed to the New York Council on International Business.